naorye/web-dev-easy-src/source/_posts/2013-03-12-backbone-cache.markdown

 Caching collections and models in Backbone allows to save server calls and return the result faster to the user.
 This means happier server and happier users.
 This article will guide you how to implement Backbone caching.
 <!-- more -->

 In order to support caching in Backbone, first, I've created a Cache class that has the basic cache behavior and knows to cache key-value items.
-Then, I override the Backbone.Model's and Backbone.Collection's fetch method so it will search the cache before fetching from the server.
+Then, I've created Backbone.CachedModel and Backbone.CachedCollection classes and override their fetch method so it will search the cache before fetching from the server.

 Cache Class
 -----------